tschoof/blog/_posts/2012-05-20-things-minimalism-contentment.md

 category: life
 published: true
 ---
-I recently listened to a podcast where [Andy Ihnatko asked](http://5by5.tv/ia/24) and ruminated about the question:
+I recently listened to a podcast episode in which [Andy Ihnatko asked](http://5by5.tv/ia/24) and ruminated about the question:

 > Who would you be if you had nothing?